-Sometimes I like to mix up how I do things to stop myself getting bored – so when I get tired of inset sleeves, this is the method I use.
-Actually I’d say I use this most often for knits.
+Sometimes I like to mix up how I do things to stop myself from getting bored – so when I get tired of inset sleeves, this is the method I use.
+Actually, I’d say I use this most often for knits.

 Okie dokie, here we go:

 As per usual we’ll sew a row of basting stitches along the sleeve cap.
 Leave the ends loose so that you can gather the fabric very slightly to easy it into the arm hole.

 Remember we’ve only sewn the shoulder seams so far.
 So let’s lay the top flat and open with the right side of the fabric facing upwards.